gevamu/gevamu.github.io/content/4.examples/query-payment-states.md

   Payment ..
 Attachment: paymentInstructionId --> id
 ```
 ::notice{info}
-  Note that the full payment instruction is stored as a Corda [`Attachment`](https://docs.r3.com/en/api-ref/corda/4.8/open-source/javadoc/net/corda/core/contracts/Attachment.html).
+  Note that a full payment instruction is stored as a Corda [`Attachment`](https://docs.r3.com/en/api-ref/corda/4.8/open-source/javadoc/net/corda/core/contracts/Attachment.html).
 ::

-## About vault queries
+## Vault queries

 Every Corda node has a vault that stores all the states created by the node (in our case, the `Payment` states).

 Corda provides a powerful query language to search for states in the vault – learn more about [Writing vault queries](https://docs.r3.com/en/platform/corda/4.7/enterprise/cordapps/api-vault-query.html) in Corda documentation.

 ::notice{warning}
   Gevamu SDK doesn't provide any ready-to-use solution for querying by payments details stored in the attachment.
-However, you can create additional tables with the information needed for your business needs and use them in vault queries.
+However, you can create additional tables with the information specific to your business needs and use them in vault queries.
   To get all payment details from the attachment, download and deserialize it.

 ::